Senior Management Team

 Joshua is an entrepreneur who manages a team of artists that customise footwear for individuals and businesses.
 He was born and raised in Hackney and attended the Blue Hut Youth Club from the age of eight.
 Joshua hopes to inspire young people to take advantage of the resources offered to them.

-MJ is a local business owner, her company specialises in computer animation and visual effects for television and commercials and has been running for over 20 years.
-Always involved in local charities MJ is very pleased to join Skyway, feeling the importance of opportunity and support for our youth to be paramount.
+MJ is a local business owner.
+Her company specialises in computer animation and visual effects for television and commercials and has been running for over 20 years.
+Always involved in local charities, MJ joined SkyWay because she feels that it's important for our youth to have access to opportunity and support.
 She moved to Hackney nearly 30 years ago and has enjoyed living and raising a family here.
-MJ enjoys films, her allotment, running and is a keen Arsenal fan sharing a seat with her brother.
-Her Husband and business partner is a Tottenham fan so it just goes to show, it can be done.
+MJ enjoys films, her allotment, running and is a keen Arsenal fan - sharing a seat with her brother.
+Her husband and business partner is a Tottenham fan so it just goes to show, it can be done.

 Former Chief Executive